input-output-hk/marlowe/response-to-audit-report.md

 >
 > Not all lemmas about `evalValue` are listed in the specification.
 The absent lemmas include `evalDoubleNegValue`, `evalMulValue`, `evalSubValue`, and all division lemmas.

-This section was rewritten an only the Division lemmas are now present as they are the most relevant ones.
+This section was rewritten and only the Division lemmas are now present as they are the most relevant ones.

 ### 2.2.19 Typo in **Use Value** case of `evalValue` *(Severity: Low)*